Homily by The Rev.

 Whether we are Eeyore or Tigger, God's love feeds us like manna in the wilderness.
 God invites us to share God's Love with our brothers & sisters in the human family.

-As Christians we serve God by
+Christians we serve God by

 serving others.